vijethx/100-days-of-code/LOG.md

 Continued with Linux CLI.
 I learned a tiny bit about shells & basic shell commands.

 On my way to learn the basics of shell scripting tomorrow.
 Should also start with HTML and CSS basics.

+### Day 3: March 13, 2024

+Completed Fundamentals of Linux CLI.
+Today was all about `nano` and Shell Scripting.
+Discovered `top` and `htop`, and I learnt how to kill a process in Linux.

+(deleted vscode to set it up properly, so writing this in nano lol)